Arkansas River Valley: Reconstruction through New South

 Due to its relatively strong position following the Civil War, the River Valley attracted new settlement throughout Reconstruction.
-Populations of Austrian Catholics, German Catholics, and German Catholics and Lutherans were relocating to the River Valley.
+Populations of Austrian Catholics, German Catholics, and Lutherans were relocating to the River Valley.
 Some immigrated directly from Europe, but most came from early settlements in the Ohio River Valley.
 The Lutherans generally immigrated in organized companies, where the Catholics came independently, although some Catholic settlements like Clarksville and Subiaco were founded by organized groups.
 These settlements received support from existing immigrant populations in Little Rock and Fort Smith, and groups of Protestant settlers also establishing settlements in the area.
 Several of the River Valley's small towns were founded by these groups, beginning as small clusters of immigrants and evolving into cohesive communities.

 Many immigrants came to the River Valley searching for agricultural prosperity, particularly by farming cotton, which could fetch high prices at market and quickly turn a farm into a profitable enterprise.
 Upon arriving in the region, many found only densely forested upland to be the only property they could afford.
 River Valley soil and climate are much less conducive to cotton cultivation than the Arkansas Delta, and many settlers struggled.
 Eventually, a preference for mixed farming emerged, including potatoes and other garden vegetables, to protect against a poor cotton crop sending a farm into economic ruin.

 Coal Mining

+Coal mining was an important industry in the River Valley's early history.

+Coal fields in Arkansas are found in the Arkansas River Valley, spanning about 33 miles wide and 60 miles long.
+The coal deposits generally attain a thickness of up to nine feet and tend to be smaller because of their lenticular shape and geological variations.
+Coal types range from low-volatile bituminous in the west to semianthracite in the east.
+Notable benefits of Arkansas coal include minimal smoke emissions and low sulfur content, which enhance its efficiency.
+Additionally, it boasts a higher carbon content, producing between 13,000 and 15,000 BTU, compared to just 7,500 BTU for Pennsylvania coal.

+Coal in the Arkansas River Valley was identified as early as April 21, 1819, by preeminent and far-ranging field naturalist Thomas Nuttall when he wrote, "About six miles above Rocky Creek we passed the Charbonniere, so called from the occurrence of coal in its vicinity."

+Until 1880, most coal was used locally for blacksmiths.
+From 1880 to 1920, coal became Arkansas's main mineral fuel, powering locomotives and heating homes.
+However, after 1920, the rise of oil and its byproducts led to a decline in coal mining.
+By 1922, oil surpassed coal in Arkansas’s mineral output, leading to a decline in coal production over the next 30 years.
+By 1967, production dropped to 189,000 tons from 2,400,000 tons in 1909.
+Currently, Arkansas has no active coal mines, with the last one closing in 2017.